raohmaru/CFC/o8g/Documents/CFC-Rules.md

 Each game (also called *Battle*) consists of a number of turns.
 Players take turns in sequence until one of the players is declared as winner.

 The player that is taking his turn is called the *active player*.

+### Setup
+Each player starts with a deck of 50 cards and an initial amount of 3000 HP.

+Each player shuffles his deck and draws an initial hand of 5 cards.

 ### Parts of the turn
 Each turn is composed of a set of different parts or *phases*.
 Whenever you enter a new phase, any <span class="ab ab-auto">●</span> abilities that happen during that phase are triggered and its effects apply.